0xsomnus/smart-contract-best-practices/docs/security-tools/index.md

 | [Classification](./classification.md)                           | Resources attempting to classify vulnerabilities and weaknesses in smart contracts.                 |
 | [Testing](./testing.md)                                         | Tools for running, measuring, and managing smart contract related tests                             |
 | [Linters and Formatters](./linters-and-formatters.md)           | Any tools that highlight code smells and make smart contract code adhere to format standards.       |
+| [Formal and Runtime Verification](./verification.md)            | Tools that employ verification techniques to detect and possibly react to observed behaviors satisfying or violating certain properties